Singular basins in multiscale systems: tunneling between stable states

 The fast-slow adaptive phase rotator has the form \cite{Franovic2020}

 where $\varphi \in (0,2\pi]$ is a phase variable, $\omega$ is the base oscillator frequency, and $\mu$ accounts for a slow self-adjustment of the oscillator frequency.
-The fast subsystem \eqref{eq:sing_osc-a} with static $\mu$ has a pair of stable and unstable equilibria for $|\omega+\mu|<1$, and a periodic rotation for $|\omega+\mu|>1$ \footnote{This corresponds to the case of unboundedly growing $\varphi(t)$ when $\varphi$ considered on a real line $\mathbb{R}$ or, equivalently, rotating on a circle $\mathbb{S}^1$ when $\varphi$ considered modulo $2\pi$ phase}.
-At the point $|\omega+\mu|=1$, the fast subsystem undergoes a "saddle-node bifurcation on a periodic rotation" \cite{Franovic2020,Strogatz1994}.
-Hence, the fast subsystem \eqref{eq:sing_osc-a} has a single stable attractor for all fixed values of $\mu$, which is an equilibrium for $|\omega+\mu|\le 1$ and a periodic rotation for $|\omega+\mu|> 1$.
+The layer system \eqref{eq:sing_osc-a} with static $\mu$ has a pair of equilibria, one attracting and one repelling, for $|\omega+\mu|<1$, and a periodic rotation for $|\omega+\mu|>1$ \footnote{This corresponds to the case of unboundedly growing $\varphi(t)$ when $\varphi$ considered on a real line $\mathbb{R}$ or, equivalently, rotating on a circle $\mathbb{S}^1$ when $\varphi$ considered modulo $2\pi$ phase}.
+At the point $|\omega+\mu|=1$, the layer system undergoes a saddle-node on invariant circle bifurcation \cite{Strogatz1994, Izhikevich2007,Ermentrout2010} \footnote{At this bifurcation, two equilibria, one stable and one unstable, collide on a closed invariant curve that rotates around a cylinder due to periodic phase variable.
+Past the bifurcation, the closed invariant curve becomes a limit cycle whose period tends to infinity at the bifurcation point.
+This bifurcation has been referred to as the 'saddle node on invariant circle' (SNIC) bifurcation in \cite{Izhikevich2007}, the 'saddle-node on a limit cycle' (SNLC) bifurcation in \cite{Ermentrout2010}, and the 'infinite-period bifurcation' in \cite{Strogatz1994}}.
+Hence, the layer system \eqref{eq:sing_osc-a} has a unique attracting quasistatic equilibrium, which varies continuously with $\mu$ and attracts all initial conditions (except for the repelling equilibrium point) at every value of $\mu$, when $|\omega+\mu|\le 1$.
+The attracting equilibrium is replaced by a periodic rotation that exists when $|\omega+\mu|> 1$.

 The adaptive phase rotator (\ref{eq:sing_osc-a}--\ref{eq:sing_osc-b}) can also be reduced to the form \eqref{eq:nf-reduced} by eliminating the fast variable $\varphi$.
-This is achieved by averaging over the fast rotations for $|\omega+\mu|>1$ and by adiabatic elimination for $|\omega+\mu|<1$.
-The corresponding function $f(\mu)$ of the slow subsystem \eqref{eq:nf-reduced} can be calculated explicitly; see the supplemental material for more details:
+This is achieved by averaging over the fast rotations for $|\omega+\mu|>1$, and by adiabatic elimination for $|\omega+\mu|<1$.
+The corresponding function $f(\mu)$ of the reduced system \eqref{eq:nf-reduced} can be calculated explicitly \cite{supplem}:

 where